RestExpress/RepoExpress/README.md

 * InMemoryRepository no longer assigns IDs and, instead, expects the ID to be set on the incoming object.
 Throws exception if not.
 * Upgraded to Morphia 1.3.2
 * Upgraded to Jedis 2.9.0
-* Upgreade to DataStax driver 3.4.0
+* Upgraded to DataStax driver 3.6.0

 Release 0.4.8 - 10 Feb 2016
 ---------------------------